Algafix/OSNMA/README.md

 About
 ===

-The research leading to this work has been supported by European Commission contract SI2.823546/9 and by the Spanish Ministry of Science and Innovation project PID2020-118984GB-I00.
+The research leading to this work was supported by European Commission contract SI2.823546/9 and by the Spanish Ministry of Science and Innovation project PID2020-118984GB-I00.

+This research is partially funded by the Research Foundation Flanders (FWO) Frank de Winne PhD Fellowship, project number 1SH9424N.

 Disclaimer
 ===